jimlindybner/probability-visualizer/readme.md

 “Data visualization” is important for organizations of all stripes these days.
 This simple app can serve as a useful educational tool to demonstrate the value of (and fun in) visualizing data.

-Using red and black dots, this app clearly illustrates probabilities and odds &mdash; turning abstract numbers into concrete visual representations.
+By generating red and black dots that correspond to specific inputs, this app clearly illustrates probabilities and odds &mdash; turning abstract numbers into concrete visual representations.

-## 2 Main Features:
+## Using this app: Two Main Features

 1. ***Your Stat*** (the default):
     - Lets users enter an "*x*-in-*y*" fraction.